Work Zone Delays to the Traveling Public -4e

 Motorists want to travel through work zones with as little inconvenience as possible.
 MoDOT tries to minimize travel impacts by shifting work times to impact fewer travelers, by using technology in work zones that provides valuable information to customers and by using innovative traffic control devices to promote efficient traffic flow.
 To measure the effectiveness of these strategies, MoDOT monitors the performance of work zones with the greatest potential to impact traffic each quarter.
 The goal is to minimize the number of times a work zone creates a traffic delay of 10 minutes or more.

-Although 2023 showed the highest number of delays and overall congestion as compared to the previous five years, 2024 is trending lower for both number of delays and overall congestion.
-When comparing year-to-date 2024 with YTD 2023, there is a 26% decrease in the number of delays and an 18% overall congestion decrease.
-MoDOT has monitored 501 work zones consisting of 1,039 work zone delays of at least 10 minutes and total congestion of 446 hours.
+Although 2023 showed the highest number of delays and overall congestion as compared to the previous five years, 2025 is trending lower for both number of delays and overall congestion just like in 2024.
+When comparing year-to-date 2025 with YTD 2024, there is a 44% decrease in the number of delays and an 33% overall congestion decrease.
+MoDOT has monitored 300 work zones consisting of 446 work zone delays of at least 10 minutes and total congestion of 205 hours.

-This quarter, pavement reconstruction on I-55 in Southeast District (Pemiscot), on US-54 in Central District (Callaway) and bridge work on I-270 in St. Louis were the biggest three contributing projects, causing 20 hours, 15 hours, and 12 hours of congestion, respectively.
-These projects have contributed a total of 57 hours of the 139 hours (41%) of congestion this quarter.
-For the year, bridge improvement projects continue to be the largest contributor of delays at 63%.
+This quarter, pavement addition on I-70 in Central District (Boonville), and bridge work on I-55 in St. Louis District were the biggest two contributing projects, causing 18 hours and 10 hours of congestion, respectively.
+These projects have contributed a total of 28 hours of the 205 hours (14%) of congestion this quarter.
+For the year, bridge improvement projects continue to be the largest contributor of delays at 55%.
+Pavement reconstruction or widening has increased significantly as compared to the previous year.

 Purpose of the Measure: